factcast/factcast/factcast-server-ui/README.md

 into videos that you can find in the target folder, respectively.

 Playwrite offers this generative mode which records interactions with the ui and turns them into accessor, which can be a great help setting up new integration tests.
+Make sure to remove <test> scope from the playwrite dependency before.
 `mvn exec:java -e -D exec.mainClass=com.microsoft.playwright.CLI -D exec.args="codegen localhost:8080"`

 ## Report Generation